gleissen/hw2/README.md

 ## Part 3: Verification (2 pts)

-Your last tast is to provide annotations to the tests such that your verifier can solve them.
+Your last task is to provide annotations to the tests such that your verifier can solve them.
 You can provide these with the following statement:

     pred(P);